GreatenAnoymous/procthor_glb_exporter/README.md

 - **AI2-THOR**: The AI2-THOR framework, which includes the ProcTHOR procedural generation system.
 Install via the official AI2-THOR repository.
 - **Unity 2021**: The exporter is designed to work with Unity 2021.
 Other versions of Unity are not guaranteed to work due to potential compatibility issues with AI2-THOR or the GLTF export package.
+- **Blender**: Blender can be used to convert glb models to gazebo world files or Isaac-sim USD files

 ## Tutorial